-10 years ago, I used to be a Windows operating system user and always asked myself; why is it so complicated?
+Twenty years ago, I used to be a Windows operating system user and always asked myself; why is it so complicated?
 The screen is full of functions with minimum consideration for the user experience.
 In 2012, Microsoft released their Windows 8 with dramatic changes that can be easily spotted–I guess you noticed that too.
-Microsoft switches to a minimal user interface (UI) and more user-friendly features.
-So, what is the hidden secret behind this shift that not only affected the Windows operating system but also all Microsoft products?
+Microsoft switches to a minimal user interface (UI), inclusive design, and more user-friendly features.
+So, what is the hidden secret behind this shift that affected the Windows operating system and all Microsoft products?
 It is the adoption of the design thinking process.
 Previously, we covered the application for the design thinking process in Apple, Google, and IBM.
-Today’ we will explore how Microsoft adopted the design thinking in Microsoft’s product development process to achieve an inclusive design.
+Today we will explore how Microsoft adopted design thinking in Microsoft’s product development process to achieve an inclusive design.

-Microsoft is one of the leading giants in the technology market that supplies billions of users with operating systems, software and game applications.
+Microsoft is one of the leading giants in the technology market, supplying billions of users with operating systems, software and game applications.
 Their products were translated into 130 languages.
 In 2016, the company employed 114,000 employees with a net profit that reached USD$85.32 billion.
-The company has different design groups focusing on the user experience including the Microsoft’s User Experience Excellence group and Windows Live Web Communications user experience team.
+The company has different design groups focusing on the user experience, including Microsoft’s User Experience Excellence group and Windows Live Web Communications user experience team.

 - Practice Guide to Run a Google Design Sprint